access-ci-org/Operations_Github_Collaboration/git_workflow.md

    * `git tag {tagname}`
      * where {tagname} follows the tag naming convention for the project you are working on (most common is [Semantic Versioning](https://semver.org/))
+     * add tags when appropriate (ie: not doing a release, just adding a tag)
+     * when making a release, add the tag as part of the release creation process

    * `git push --tags`
 1. Delete your branch
    * `git branch -d {BRANCH}`